ramongalego/ramongalego/README.md

 🔍 **Code Philosophy**: "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away."

-🎮 **Fun Fact**: Once a pro gamer, now I’m the one everyone wants on the other team.

 ---

 🔗 Connect with me or dive into my projects below!